 The price of Rolex GMT watches has significantly increased on the secondary market in recent years due to surging demand.
 This is particularly true of the stainless steel models, which are some of the most sought after in the world right now, and used examples consistently trade hands for significantly more than their brand-new retail prices on the secondary market.

-For example, the 2019 editions of this iconic pilot's watch are currently sold out in boutiques worldwide with waitlists stretching for multiple years.
+For example, the 2023 editions of this iconic pilot's watch are likely sold out in boutiques worldwide with waitlists stretching for multiple years.
 Many collectors are willing to pay well-above retail to ship the waiting list, which has resulted in a massive increase in price on the open market, similar to what can be seen with vintage or discontinued models which are no longer available at retailers or boutiques.

 The first model to kick off Rolex's aviator watch collection in 1955 was the reference 6542, which was loosely based on the Turn-O-Graph ref.
 6202 that was first introduced in 1953.
 Like the Turn-O-Graph 6202, the GMT-Master 6542 featured a 38mm stainless steel case without crown guards, a bidirectional rotating bezel, and a black dial with luminous hands and hour markers for optimal legibility.
 However, unlike the 6202, the ref.
 6542 included a red and blue bezel insert with 24-hour markings and a modified self-winding mechanical movement featuring an additional GMT hand.